Ghayath Almadhoun: Career

-Ghayath Almadhoun was born in Damascus, Syria as the child of a Palestinian father and a Syrian mother.
+Ghayath Almadhoun was born in Damascus, Syria as the child of Palestinian parents from Syria.
 He studied Arabic literature at Damascus University.
 In 2008 he emigrated to Sweden and became a Swedish citizen.
 He now lives in between Berlin & Stockholm.
 Almadhoun has published four collections of poetry, his first of four volumes of poetry in Arabic was published in 2004, and the latest "Adrenaline" in Milano 2017.
 In Sweden, he has been translated and published in two collections: Asylansökan (Ersatz, 2010), which was awarded the Klas de Vylders stipendiefond for immigrant writers.
 He also authored Till Damaskus (Albert Bonniers Förlag, 2014) together with the Swedish poet Marie Silkeberg.
 The book was at Dagens Nyheters literary critic list for Best new books and was also converted to a radio play at Swedish National Radio.
 He has also made several poetry films with Marie Silkeberg.

 His work has been translated into Swedish, German, Greek, Slovenian, Italian, English, Dutch, French, Spanish, Czech, Croatian, Albanian, Lithuanian, Indonesian, Macedonian, Bengali, Persian, Hindi, Maltese, Hebrew, and Chinese.
 His poetry has been part of many artist's works, for example, the renowned artist Jenny Holzer has projected his poetry in Denmark, USA & Italy, & the legendary artist Blixa Bargeld has read loudly his poems in Norway & Greece.
 Lately, he has published together with the Dutch poet Anne Vegter, the poetry collection "ik hier jij daar" (Uitgeverij Jurgen Maas) Amsterdam 2017.